 Mike Mills on Location in Santa Barbara

 Santa Barbara’s beaches create the backdrops for several scenes in “20th Century Women,” including a heart-to-heart between Dorothea and her young protégés, as well as a scene when Abbie starts working for the local newspaper, the Santa Barbara News-Press.
 The production laid tracks for filming at East Beach (Cabrillo Boulevard, east of State Street and Stearns Wharf), one of the most popular downtown beaches.
-Butterfly Beach (in front of Four Seasons Resort The Biltmore Santa Barbara) is a personal favorite of Mike, who likes to walk “from [Butterfly Beach] across Hammonds Beach to Miramar if the tide will let you.”
+Butterfly Beach is a personal favorite of Mike, who likes to walk “from [Butterfly Beach] across Hammonds Beach to Miramar if the tide will let you.”

 Mills enjoyed filming the streets of Montecito, particularly on San Leandro near Crane school.
 He added, “We shot in San Ysidro creek and in a beautiful oak tree grove.”
 The distinctive pink wall outside of Ganna Walska Lotusland (695 Ashley Road, Montecito) along Ashley Road is visible in one of the pivotal scenes between Dorothea and Jamie.